 2020 - Present

 West Point mint marks dominate this ranking, claiming seven of the ten positions.
-The 2020-W Tallgrass Prairie 68 leads at $15,000, while other W varieties range from $1,000 to $5,995.
+The 2020-W Tallgrass Prairie MS68 leads all recorded sales at $15,000, a figure that underscores just how dramatically grade affects value on a two-million-mintage coin.

-Traditional P, D, and S mint marks appear in only three slots.
-The 2020-P Weir Farm MS70 achieves $1,100 through exceptional grade rather than scarcity, while the 2020-D Weir Farm MS68 and 2020-S Marsh-Billings-Rockefeller MS68 both reach $1,100-$1,200.
-Even among non-West Point strikes, grade remains the primary value driver.
+Traditional Philadelphia, Denver, and San Francisco strikes appear in only three slots of the top ten.
+The 2020-P Weir Farm MS70 achieves $1,100 through exceptional grade rather than scarcity, while the 2020-D Weir Farm MS68 and 2020-S Marsh-Billings-Rockefeller MS68 both reach $1,100–$1,200.

-History of The 2020 Quarter
+History of the 2020 Quarter

-This distribution anomaly, combined with the commemorative privy mark and limited West Point output, established distinct market conditions for 2020 issues.
+The COVID-19 pandemic created unique distribution challenges for these special quarters.
+Disrupted circulation patterns meant fewer coins cycled through normal retail channels, potentially concentrating more examples in institutional holdings rather than widespread everyday use.
+This distribution anomaly, combined with the commemorative privy mark and limited West Point output, established distinct market conditions that continue to influence collector demand for 2020 issues.

 Also Read: Top 100 Most Valuable Modern Quarters Worth Money List (1965-Present)

-Is You 2020 Quarter Rare?
+Is Your 2020 Quarter Rare?

 2020-P American Samoa Quarter